matwerber1/aws-multi-account-cicd-pipelines-demo/README.md

 1. Run `./deploy.sh`.
 This single script will create empty CodeCommit repositories attached to their own CI/CD pipelines in the DevOps account, as well as cross-account IAM roles in the test and prod account needed for deployment.

 1. The `lib/codecommit-examples` directory contains a folder with source code for each of the demo CI/CD pipelines.
 Push the code from each folder to its respective CodeCommit repository in your DevOps account and watch as the CI/CD pipeline triggers.
+You should push to each repository in the following order:

+    * First, commit the contents of the **infrastructure** folder to the **devops-infrastructure** CodeCommit repository and wait for the **devops-infrastructure-pipeline** to complete its deployment to your test account.
+Optionally, approve deployment to production.

+    * Next, commit the contents of the **ec2-webserver-app** folder to the **devops-ec2-webserver** repository and again wait/approve the **devops-ec2-webserver-pipeline**.

+    * Finally, commit the contents of the **s3-website** folder to the **devops-s3-website** repository and wait/approve the **devops-s3-website** pipeline.

 ## Diagrams & Examples